cadobson/group_project_one/planning_docs/frontend_routes.md

 A search feature that allows users to find all of the questions that have a particular tag attached to them.

 * `GET /tags/:tagName`

+## `/users/:userId`

+A page to view all of the questions, answers, and comments by a particular user.

+TODO: Fill in the backend routes

+## `/users/current`

+A page to view all of the questions, answers, and comments by the current user.

+TODO: Fill in the backend routes